Skip to content

 Curriculum

 We aim to teach a broad and balanced curriculum with clear progression through the key stages.
 Our curriculum identifies threshold concepts and key knowledge which enable children to develop expertise and proficiency across and within all subjects.
 These concepts drive our curriculum knowledge and progression maps which detail the breadth of study plus significant milestones along the way.
-Our skilled and dedicated teachers build a sequence of lessons to facilitate the curriculum and progression.
-Our teachers are supported by subject leaders who aid the planning process with high quality resources, clear expectations, thorough subject knowledge and pedagogy expertise.
+Our skilled and dedicated subject leaders and teachers build a sequence of lessons to facilitate the curriculum and progression.
+Our teachers are supported by subject leaders who aid the planning process with high quality resources, clear expectations, thorough subject knowledge, and pedagogy expertise.

 How do we ensure we maintain a broad and balanced curriculum?